joshbegley/nyt-latest/README.md

 https://nytimes.com/reuters/2020/08/06/arts/06reuters-film-dirty-dancing.html?searchResultPosition=3

 **‘I Was a Little Scared’: Inside America’s Reopening Schools**\
-`In their first week back, students have faced social media criticism and emergency quarantines.
+`In their first week back, students have faced altered classrooms and emergency quarantines.
 Here’s what they say school is like in the age of Covid-19.`\
 https://nytimes.com/2020/08/06/us/coronavirus-students.html?searchResultPosition=4

 **McIlroy Trying to Slow Down Even as Golf Speeds Up**\